enku/gentoo-build-publisher/docs/how-to-install.md

 Go back to your virtual machine in a browser on port 8080.

-I prefer having all my Gentoo stuff in a seperate folder.
+I prefer having all my Gentoo items in a separate Jenkins folder.
 From the Dashboard click the "New Item" link in the upper left.
 Give it the name "Gentoo", click the "Folder" type and confirm.
 On the next page, click "Save".

 ### Create a job for the Gentoo repo

 In the Jenkins UI, under the Gentoo folder create another folder called "repos".
 Under the repos folder create a new item.
-Call it "gentoo".
+Call it "gentoo" (lower case "g").
 Make it of type "Freestyle project" and confirm.
 In the next page, configure the "gentoo" project.
 Select "git" for Source Code Management.
 For the repository URL enter "https://anongit.gentoo.org/git/repo/gentoo.git".
 Under "Additional Behaviors" add "Advanced clone behaviours", then click on the "Shallow clone" checkbox.
 For Build Triggers set it to build periodically on a schedule of once per day ("@daily").
 For Build Steps add an "Execute Shell" step with the following script content:

 ```sh
 artifact="${JOB_BASE_NAME}"-repo.tar.gz